pricillar/Cast/README.md

 Before Cast, there was Icecast and SHOUTcast.
 Sure, they _work_.
 The problem with both of them is that they're based on code written by exhausted developers in _you guessed it_, the nineties.
 This doesn't make either of them bad, it just means it may not be for everyone.
-This makes using Icecast and SHOUTcast a little more difficult than we think it has to be, so we've built Cast from the ground up using Node.js to reduce the tears and increase the laughs.
+It makes using Icecast and SHOUTcast a little more difficult than we think it has to be, so we've built Cast from the ground up using Node.js to reduce the tears and increase the laughs.

-We have years of experience with both of those and combined the best features of the two but also some of our own ideas.
+We have years of experience with both of them and we've combined the best features of the two and some of our own ideas.
 Not only this, but there's an annoying snag with SHOUTcast and Icecast.
 It's also quite difficult to build off of, we're changing that with Cast.
 If you want to stem off your own project based on Cast, you can!